neureality/vlm_video_processing_pipeline/README.md

 # Video Processing Pipeline

-A modular video processing pipeline designed for the VLM (MiniCPM-V) project.
-This pipeline efficiently decodes videos and prepares frame data for downstream vision language models.
+A modular video processing pipeline designed for Vision Language Models (particularly MiniCPM-V) that efficiently decodes videos and prepares frame data through a multi-stage transformation process optimized for ViT (Siglip) inference.

 ## Overview

-This pipeline provides a flexible framework for processing video data through a series of operations:
+This pipeline provides a flexible framework for processing video data through a series of specialized operations:

-1. **Video Decoding and Sampling**: Extracts frames from videos at specified intervals
+1. **Video Decoding and Sampling**: Extracts frames from videos at uniform intervals
-2. **Crop Generation**: Resizes frames and generates strategic crops for detailed analysis
+2. **Video Preprocessing**: Performs spatial transformations including resizing and strategic cropping
+3. **VFM Preprocessing**: Prepares the processed frames for the ViT (Siglip) by handling patching, padding, and attention masks

-The architecture follows a modular design pattern where each processing step can be chained together to form a complete pipeline.
+The architecture follows a modular design pattern where each processing step is implemented as a separate component that can be chained together to form a complete pipeline.
+Each stage transforms the data into a format required by the next stage, ultimately producing ViT (Siglip)-Ready tensors.

 ## Requirements

 - Python 3.8+
 - PyTorch
+- torchvision
 - torchcodec
 - NumPy
 - Pillow